Skip to main content

 Some vision systems may require a sensor module adapter.

 A sensor adapter provides transport for sensor data using a variety of communications protocols, and generally provides a clock for system timing.
-Sensor adapters can take the data-stream from the sensor and adapt it for a variety of data transport protocols.
+In high-speed and real-time image acquisition setups, frame grabbers are often used as essential hardware components to interface with the sensor adapter, while a frame grabber installed in the computer acquires image data from the camera and transmits it for processing.
+The communication interface is a key feature that enables connectivity between the sensor adapter and other system components.
+Sensor adapters can take the data-stream from the sensor and adapt it for a variety of data transport protocols, converting the sensor output into a digital signal for further processing.

 Some common data transport protocols include the mobile industry processor interface (MIPI) and MIPI cameral serial interface 2 and 3 (CSI-2 / CSI-3); gigabit multimedia serial link protocol (GMSL); and is Sony’s SLVS-EC (scalable low-voltage signaling [with] embedded clock).